ma-ha/rest-web-ui/html/modules/pong-io/README.md

 	    ...
 	}

-Changes are POSTed to the 'dataURL' and the response wil be set as update.
+Changes are POSTed to the 'dataURL' and the response will be set as update.

 ### LEDs
 The LED needs only a unique ID and coordinates where to place it.